 Be helpful—but not too helpful.
 Stay close by and offer help if needed, but don’t do the work for him.
 Answer questions with other questions, and encourage your child to come to his own conclusions.

 Talk to the teacher.
-If you feel that your child is overloaded with work or that the assignments are simply too lengthy or difficult, don’t be afraid to approach the teacher.
+If you feel that your child is overloaded with work or that the assignments are simply too lengthy or difficult, don’t be afraid to speak with the teacher.
 Perhaps you can come up with a solution together, or discover whether there is a deeper issue at hand.
 Teachers are more accessible now than ever.

 By Jeannine Cintron, a Staten Island mom of two who hope to master the art of homework by the time the kids are done with college.